Mariah is a writer of historical fiction. Her first novel Roseleigh explores WWI Ireland and England.

 About Mariah

 Mariah built a successful career as a businesswoman and entrepreneur, but writing marketing copy, whitepapers, and business plans failed to scratch her creative itch.
 This, coupled with a lifelong interest in the ways people’s lives are impacted by the events of history, led her to chuck it all and become a novelist instead.
-A native of California, she is currently based in London, England where she can more easily carry out painstaking research on the topics she explores in her works.
+A native of California, she lived extensively in London, England where she could more easily carry out painstaking research on the topics she explores in her works.

 Latest Blog Post